vemonet/virtuoso-ldp/README.md

 # Virtuoso as Linked Data Platform

-Deploy the OpenLink Virtuoso triplestore with the Linked Data Platform feature enabled using the official Virtuoso docker image `openlink/virtuoso-opensource-7:latest`
+Deploy the OpenLink Virtuoso triplestore with the Linked Data Platform feature enabled, using the official Virtuoso docker image `openlink/virtuoso-opensource-7:latest`

 The Linked Data Platform allows you to upload relatively large RDF files over HTTP instead of using the server bulk load which require direct access to the server